EricPickup/Stone-Age-To-Spotify/README.md

 On first run, the application will open a URL to authenticate your Spotify account for the application to access your library.

-The application will look for a /Music/ folder in the script's directory.
+The application will search for a /Music/ directory in the script's directory.
 If it does not exist, it will create one.

 It will scrape the metadata of each audio file (title, artists).
 If an audio file does not contain any metadata, it will use the file name as the title.